Last Updated on February 2, 2024 by Editorial Team

+3. Clapping a pattern

-Phonemic awareness can be improved by inculcating necessary skills like breaking words to segments, sounds, and syllables and understanding from the deepest things than learning on the surface.
+Phonemic awareness can be improved by inculcating necessary skills like breaking words into segments, sounds, and syllables and understanding the deepest things than learning on the surface.
 Clapping a pattern activity actually does that by aiding in easier recognition of a pattern, which is the very basic step in listening to the separate parts of a word and also the individual sounds.
 A caretaker or instructor can make a clapping pattern, and the learner would repeat it.
 Then, the learner should be asked to do a pattern, and the instructor would repeat it.
 It will make the learner think if the instructor has rightly received their pattern right or not.

 4. Count the Words in a Sentence

 Phonemic awareness, an important subset of vital phonological awareness, requires the listeners to listen, recognize as well as manipulate and have a hold over the phonemes, the tiniest mental units of sound.
 The major dimensions of phonemic awareness include the syllables, rhymes, and initial sounds, which the learner should manipulate for beginning to read.

 ‘Count the words in a Sentence’ is a great activity that helps in the recognition and manipulation of rhymes and words, units comprising phenomes.
 The game involves the usage of nursery rhymes, and the number of words in a phrase is counted.
 For example, the phrase, ‘Jill came tumbling after’ constitutes four words.

 5. Phoneme Manipulation

 The phenome manipulation is an excellent activity to indulge the learners in their way to reach maximum phonemic awareness potential, as it helps in great manipulation of phenomes, as the title suggests.
-The activity basically involves syllable deletion from one portion of a word to see what the resulting look likes.
+The activity basically involves syllable deletion from one portion of a word to see what the results look like.
 For example, the activity involves questions like what word would be left if the sound “p” is taken away in the word “pie.”